ruu9211/sarcasm_detection/README.md

 ## 🚀 Potential Improvements

-- Fine-tune BERT layers instead of keeping them frozen.
+- Fine-tune BERT layers to improve results.
 - Experiment with other transformer architectures (RoBERTa, DistilBERT).
 - Perform hyperparameter tuning for better optimization.
 - Deploy as a web API or Streamlit app for real-time sarcasm detection.